How to watch MLB games this week without cable: Schedule and streaming for Apple TV+, Peacock, ESPN+ and more

 Baseball is still our country's pastime, but these days, watching America's national sport is a whole new ballgame — and not just because of the rule changes in the 2023 MLB season.
 With games split among cable, streaming and regional sports networks, plus local restrictions and blackouts added into the mix, keeping up with your favorite team can be hit or miss unless you’re willing to shell out for a pricey cable package (and even then, you might get hit with blackouts).

 But don’t worry, we’re stepping up to the plate.
-Here’s every MLB game you can stream this week without paying for cable, your local RSN or MLB Network.
+Here’s every MLB game you can stream this week without paying for cable, your local RSN or MLB Network, including Sunday Night Baseball.

 - Watch MLB games on TBS, ESPN, ESPN+, Fox and more